vaibhavcoding69/pollinations/pollinator-agent/integration-guide.md

 3. **Create a pull request** from the Pollinations organization account with:
    - Clear title: "Add Pollinations.AI API"
    - Detailed description including:
-     - What Pollinations.AI is
+     - What Pollinations.AI is (emphasize its open-source nature)
-     - Key features (free, no signup, etc.)
+     - Key features (free, no signup, etc.) stated factually without marketing language
      - Link to API documentation
      - Confirmation of HTTPS/CORS support
      - Any other information required by contribution guidelines
+   - **IMPORTANT**: Keep the tone honest and straightforward
+     - Avoid marketing-style language or excessive claims
+     - Present Pollinations.AI as the honest open-source initiative it is
+     - Focus on factual information that would be useful to developers
+     - Let the features speak for themselves without embellishment

 4. **Track the PR** in the [pr-tracking.md](./pr-tracking.md) file